Today’s Text: Joshua 24:15

 While we might think that we are experiencing unprecedented evil in the world, Solomon emphatically declared, “there is nothing new under the sun (Eccl.
 1:9).
 A cursory examination of daily happenings suggests it’s time for course correction.

 We need to re-embrace our Judeo-Christian heritage; we need to get back to the Bible.
 It is imperative that individuals within societies take responsibility for setting a proper course using a moral compass that is neither affected by the whims of popular culture, nor the passing of time.

 Before the young nation of Israel crossed the Jordan River, Moses gathered the people for what would be his final words of instruction.
 His words reverberated through the crowd:

 “I command you today to love the Lord your God, to walk in His ways, and to keep His commandments, His statutes, and His judgments, that you may live and multiply; and the Lord your God will bless you” (Deut.
-30:16, emphasis added).
+30:16).

 Despite Moses’ warning on the banks of the Jordan River, fifty years after Israel’s conquest of Canaan, the land was plagued by civil and religious confusion.
-The condition is described briefly in the book of Judges: “everyone did what was right in his own eyes” (Jud.
+The condition is described briefly in the book of Judges as, “everyone did what was right in his own eyes” (Jud.
 17:6).